BlockstreamResearch/bip-frost-dkg/README.md

 [^dc-net]: We use additively homomorphic encryption to enable the coordinator to aggregate the shares, which saves communication.
 Note that this emulates a Dining Cryptographer's Network [[Cha88](https://link.springer.com/article/10.1007/BF00206326)], though anonymity is an anti-feature in our case:
-If a SimplPedPod participant receives an invalid `secshare`, it is impossible for this participant to identify another participant who has sent wrong contributions, even if the coordinator is trusted.
+If a SimplPedPop participant receives an invalid `secshare`, it is impossible for this participant to identify another participant who has sent wrong contributions, even if the coordinator is trusted.
 This is the price we pay for the communication optimization.